-The vehicle vision component will be handled by the LIDAR as seen in Figure 5.
+The vehicles vision component was handled by the LIDAR as seen in Figure 5.
 It uses optical sensing to measure the distance to an object by illuminating it with light.
 The LIDAR works by using a rotating mirror to sweep the light beam 360 degrees, and a receiver records the time taken by the light beam to return to calculate the distance to different objects.
-The motor controller, as well as left and right motors, will also be managed by the microcontroller to move the autonomous irrigation vehicle through the yard.
-The valve controller and pump controller will be turned on and off by the microcontroller to regulate the flow of water.
+The motor controller, as well as left and right motors are managed by a microcontroller to move the autonomous irrigation vehicle through the yard.
+The valve controller and pump controller will be turned on and off by the microcontroller to regulate the flow of water. final design did not incorporate a pump controller or a valve controller.